Statutory School Information

 School Admission Arrangements

 Please follow the link to our 'Policies' page below to find a copy of our most recent Admission Policy.
-Our Admission Authority is currently Rutland County Council who you can contact on 01572 722577 and ask for admissions, or contact online at www.rutland.gov.uk/admissions.
+Since becoming part of Rutland Learning Trust, we are our own Admission Authority for in-year admissions.
+Rutland County Council, who you can contact on 01572 722577 and ask for admissions, organise admissions for children starting school in EYFS.
+Please contact the school if you would like to inquire about admission of a child during the school year or into any other year group.

 In the case of the school being oversubscribed, our criteria are as follows: